yzx2337/Meto/README.md

-# MetoHash: A Memory-Efficient and Traffic-Optimized Hashing Index on Hybrid PMem-DRAM Memories {#title-id}
+# MetoHash: A Memory-Efficient and Traffic-Optimized Hashing Index on Hybrid PMem-DRAM Memories

 This is the implementation repository of our SC'25 paper: MetoHash: A Memory-Efficient and Traffic-Optimized Hashing Index on Hybrid PMem-DRAM Memories.
 This artifact provides the source code of MetoHash and scripts to reproduce all the experiment results in our paper.